Mindfulness Meditation: Making Meditation Work for You

 Reduced Rumination

 Rumination refers to continuously thinking the same thoughts over and over again.
-Usually, these thoughts are negative or depressive in nature.
-Having a constant, uncontrollable stream of unwanted thoughts is dangerous to our mental health.
+Usually, these thoughts are negative in nature.
+Having a constant, uncontrollable stream of unwanted thoughts is dangerous to your mental health was an athlete.
+Not to mention your play on the field.

 Lowered Stress